Search

 Children usually enter puberty somewhere around 12-14, though it can be earlier or later than this.
 The physical changes are obvious, but along with these are a host of changes going on in their brains.
 Teenagers often struggle with their emotions feeling very out of control and powerful and anger is no exception.
 Boys in particular can find that they react very aggressively and unpredictably, sometimes to apparently minor situations.
 Try to avoid phrases like 'what were you thinking?!' - it may be that the problem was that they weren't thinking!
 Work on recognising early warning signs of anger, and helping them thing of strategies they can use to calm down.
 Teenagers will make mistakes - the key is protecting them where possible from the worst mistake and helping them learn from the times things do go wrong rather than just carrying on making the same mistake again and again.
 Think about practicalities - how can they take time out if they are in situations where they cannot just walk away - e.g school, playing sports etc. Again remember that issues with anger may mask other problems such as depression - think of the whole person and not just the anger.

-Good resources: At this age resources are much more about helping young people take control of their anger themselves and gain a more adult underestanding of anger and how it affects them.
+Good resources: At this age resources are much more about helping young people take control of their anger themselves and gain a more adult understanding of anger and how it affects them.
 Try 'Starving the anger gremlin' or 'A volcano in my tummy' which also has some useful exercises/ideas, but is more for younger teens.

 Also check out the Tracy Beaker survival files edition on anger.